Yan98/ProBench_eval/README.md

 Please contact `yan.yang@anu.edu.au` for any queries.

+## Acknowledgement

+This repository is built using the [arena-hard-auto](https://github.com/lmarena/arena-hard-auto/tree/main) repository.

 ## License

 This dataset follows CC-BY-NC-SA 4.0 license.
 Please use this dataset for non-commercial use ONLY.